Dehghanni/Teofl/Speaking.md

 - **Education or work experience**

 - Both education and work experience are decisive factors.
 - On the one hand, you&#39;ll stand a better chance of getting a job with a degree.
-With education, you will be well prepared and will get the required knowledge and other prerequisites for the job.
-I myself worked at a company as a content provider as a sideline while finishing my masters.
+With education, you will be well prepared and will get the **required knowledge** and other prerequisites for the job.
+I myself worked at a company as a content provider on the side while finishing my masters.
 My responsibilities were not in line with my education, but I saw my colleagues who had studied in pertinent fields worked much better than me.
-- On the other hand, having some work experience, one can earn crucial skills like communicating with experts and know how to tackle the tasks and clear hurdles that the job may entail.
+- On the other hand, having some work experience, one can earn **crucial skills** like communicating with experts and know how to tackle the tasks and clear hurdles that the job may entail.
 - It is more economical for a company to hire experienced people since a university education does not necessarily teach people all they need to start a career.

 - **Work as librarian, teacher, doctor, …**